-Also our sample text has a political topic as its subject matter, but it is produced by an academic (++expert) and is addressed to +experts in the discipline.
-Obviously, the Context of Situation (also of Culture) is very different from that of a 'political text', for example at the levels of Social Activity taking place (Field), of Agentive roles, Addresser's stance towards Addressee and Subject matter (Tenor) and, of course, of Rhetorical aim (Mode).
+Also our sample text has a political topic as its Subject matter, but it is produced by an academic (++expert) and is addressed to (+experts) in the discipline.
+Obviously, the Context of Situation is very different from that of a 'political text', for example at the levels of Social Activity taking place (Field), of Agentive roles, Addresser's stance towards Addressee and Subject matter (Tenor) and, of course, of Rhetorical aim (Mode).
 Translation problems and translation strategies will vary accordingly.